patelpranay600-spec/REDROB_AI-HACKATHON_SUBMISSION-/README.md

 RedRob AI is a decoupled, multi-stage machine learning pipeline designed to process high-volume unstructured resume data to identify top-tier ML Engineering talent.
 Unlike traditional keyword-based systems, our engine utilizes LLM-driven evidence reasoning, cross-encoder reranking, and dynamic ensemble math to simulate a senior recruiter’s decision-making process at scale.

+# COLAB NOTEBOOK HAS THE WHOLE CODE AND GOOGLE DRIVE LINK INSIDE MAKE SURE TO ADD SHARED FOLDER ADD INSIDE YOUR EVALUATING SYSTEM GOOGLE DRIVE

+# AS PART OF TRANSPERANCY WE HAVE SHARED ONE ANOTHER SUBSIDARY NOTEBOOK WHICH WAS ORIGNALLY USED BY OUR TEAM(RAW NOTEBOOK)--THIS NOTEBOOK HAS SINGLE CELL SHARED PIPELINE WHILE THE FINAL SUBMISSION IS DECOPULED REPLICA OF SAME..

 📂 Shared Drive Access

 For ease of implementation and immediate reproducibility, a shared Google Drive folder is provided containing all pre-downloaded models, datasets, and JD configuration files.
 Please ensure this drive is mounted in your environment before executing the pipeline to ensure seamless access to all assets.